The Dotonbori canal and Ebisubashi bridge in Osaka’s famed entertainment district. Wooden teahouses crowd the bank of the canal.

-The new waterway was initially called Shinkawa (New River), but the new lord of Osaka Castle, Tadaaki Matsudaira, decided to rename it Dotonbori (Doton Canal) in memory of its creator.
+The new waterway was initially called Shinkawa (New River), but the new lord of Osaka Castle, Matsudaira Tadaaki (松平忠明, 1583–1644), decided to rename it Dotonbori (Doton Canal) in memory of its creator.

 It took a judicial trial to re-discover the truth.
-Doton Yasui was determined to be a fictional character during the so-called Dotonbori Trial (道頓堀裁判) in 1965.
-The trial was started over ownership rights of the canal by Asao Yasui, a descendent of Douboku Yasui.3
+Yasui Doton was determined to be a fictional character during the so-called Dotonbori Trial (道頓堀裁判) in 1965 (Showa 40).
+The trial was started over ownership rights of the canal by Asao Yasui (安井朝雄), a descendent of the apprentice Yasui Douboku.3

-The canal is still there, one of the view waterways in Osaka that was not filled in during Osaka’s frenzied industrialization.
-Unfortunately, it doesn’t resemble the view on this photograph at all anymore.
+The canal is still there, one of the few waterways in Osaka that was not filled in during Osaka’s frenzied industrialization.
+Unfortunately, it doesn’t resemble the view on Farsari’s photograph at all anymore.

 Around the turn of the century, some people finally started to realize that this had been a terrible mistake.
 In 2001, when urban revitalization projects were thought out for Osaka, the city’s waterways were given a little bit more attention.

 Among the revitalization projects was a plan to create a 1.3 kilometer pedestrian walkway along the waterways between Minatomachi and Higashi Yokobori.
-The project is scheduled to be completed in 2010.5
+The project was scheduled to be completed in 2010.5

 The first 170 m stretch, between Ebisubashi and Tazaemonbashi, was opened in December 2004.
 Although most shops and restaurants still show their backs to the water here, it is already a wonderful city-centered hideaway where you can take a break from a frantic shopping trip or have a relaxed conversation.